 Sprint’s Marcelo Claure has utilized social media to put a spotlight on the 1Million Project, which is seeking to close the homework gap for underprivileged kids.

-The project’s mission, as its website notes, is to help 1 million high school students who do not have reliable Internet access at home reach their full potential by giving them mobile devices and free high-speed Internet access—with the goal of eliminating what’s called the “homework gap.”
+The project’s mission is to help 1 million high school students who do not have reliable Internet access at home reach their full potential by giving them mobile devices and free high-speed Internet access—with the goal of eliminating what’s called the “homework gap.”

-Last year, in June and July 2017, he utilized Crowdrise to activate Sprint employees competing in the San Francisco Marathon and Half-Marathon to raise north of $117,000 to support the program.
+Last year, in June and July 2017, Claure utilized Crowdrise to activate Sprint employees competing in the San Francisco Marathon and Half-Marathon to raise more than $117,000 to support the program.

 Thanks to Claure’s hard work, the 1Million Project has garnered additional support as it works to provide underprivileged high school students with a device and service to help them shine in the classroom.